The Firesign Theatre: 1990s revival

-Twenty-first century
+21st century

 They created a live show, Radio Now Live in 2001 using characters from Give Me Immortality and released it on a live album, which also includes updated cuts from Anythynge You Want To.

 In December 2001, the Firesigns appeared in a 90-minute PBS television show Weirdly Cool.
 This contained live, updated performance material based on Waiting for the Electrician, How Can You Be in Two Places..., and Don't Crush That Dwarf; and included interviews and two Jack Poet Volkswagen commercials.

 From November 2002 through early 2003, Bergman produced a political satire series True Confessions of the Real World, three times weekly on Pasadena non-commercial KPCC FM.
 He scripted fake interviews with imaginary "newsmakers".

 The Firesigns appeared on the NPR show All Things Considered on US holidays from July 4 to December 31, 2002; these were compiled on a CD, All Things Firesign.
 They also appeared for President's Day on February 17, 2003, and Saint Patrick's Day on March 17, 2003.

 In 2008, they released a four-CD boxed set The Firesign Theatre's Box of Danger, compiling most material which featured their most famous character, Nick Danger, including a bootleg recording of a 1976 live performance.

 Their penultimate album was the 2010 Duke of Madness Motors: The Complete "Dear Friends" Radio Era, a combination book and data DVD comprising a complete compilation, totaling over 80 hours, of their 1970s radio shows Firesign Theatre Radio Hour Hour, Dear Friends, and Let's Eat (the last two in both original broadcast, and syndication-edited form).
 Their last live performance as a quartet was on December 10, 2011 in Portland, Oregon.
 They could claim to be the longest surviving group from the "classic rock" era to still be intact with the original members (45 years).

-Bergman died in a Santa Monica hospital on March 9, 2012, from complications involving leukemia.
+Bergman died in a Santa Monica hospital on March 9, 2012, from complications of leukemia.
 According to Austin, the remaining three Firesigns' April 21, 2012 memorial for Bergman was their last live performance.
 Austin died in Fox Island, Washington, on June 18, 2015, from complications of cancer.

 A compilation album distilled from the Duke of Madness Motors set, Dope Humor of the Seventies, was released by Stand Up!
 Records in November 2020.
 The title is another Firesign inside joke: it was first used in 1972 for a fictional album hawked by Austin as "Dexter Fogg" in Martian Space Party (heard on Not Insane).
 Ossman called Dope Humor a sort of "dark side" to the Dear Friends album, since both were compiled from the same source, but the sketches on Dope Humor had not been constrained by the desire to keep the material radio-friendly, as had been the case for Dear Friends.
 Proctor called the release a tribute to Austin and Bergman.